 Steve Bullock's stance on key issues:

-- Health care: Bullock expanded Medicaid in 2013.
-He invested in mental health and substance abuse resources.
-There is now permanent funding for Title X, protecting reproductive rights, in Montana's state budget.
+- Health care: Bullock expanded Medicaid in 2013, and later renewed the expansion in 2019.
+He has invested in mental health and substance abuse resources, and added permanent funding for Title X, protecting reproductive rights, in Montana's state budget.

 - Climate change: Bullock has taken a business approach to climate change and clean energy.
 He adopted the "Blueprint for Montana’s Energy Future" in 2016 with the goal of pushing the state toward more renewable energy, creating new jobs and providing a tax incentive for those who comply.